Construction of a right inverse for the divergence in non-cylindrical time dependent domains

 the class of solenoidal and compactly supported test functions.

 \begin{definition} A very weak solution in $\Omega \in C^{0,0,\theta}$ is a pair $(v,\pi)$ where \begin{itemize} \item the velocity field $v \in L_{loc}^{2}(\Omega;\rn)$ satisfies

-for all test functions $\psi \in C_{sol,0}^{\infty}(\Omega;\rn)$; \item the pressure $\pi $ is an element of $ C^{\infty}(\Omega)^{*}$ and $-\nabla \pi$ equals the distribution mapping a general, not necessarily solenoidal, test function $\psi$ to the left hand side of the first equation above. \end{itemize} \end{definition} The existence of weak solutions is known under very general conditions.
+for all test functions $\psi \in C_{sol,0}^{\infty}(\Omega;\rn)$; \item the pressure $\pi $ is an element of $ (C^{\infty}_0(\Omega))^{*}$ and $-\nabla \pi$ equals the distribution mapping a general, not necessarily solenoidal, test function $\psi$ to the left hand side of the first equation above. \end{itemize} \end{definition} The existence of weak solutions is known under very general conditions.
 Up to the authors' knowledge, the most general results can be found in \cite{neustupa09}.
 Remarkably, the pressure is kept in a rather implicit form in \cite{neustupa09} as well as in many other existence results.
-Usually it does not even appear in the definition of weak solutions, which is often the case even when the domain is assumed to have a Lipschitz regular boundary for all times \cite{NeuPan09,LenRuz14,MR1948464}.
+Rather often it does not even appear in the definition of weak solutions, even in the case when the domain is assumed to have a Lipschitz regular boundary for all times \cite{NeuPan09,LenRuz14,MR1948464}.
 Starting from such a fluid velocity field without explicit pressure, the right inverse of the divergence introduced in the present paper can be used as an efficient tool to construct missing pressures with appropriate regularity properties.

 We state a sample result in general H\"older domains of the space-time. \begin{theorem} Let $\Omega$ be a $C^{\alpha,\beta,\theta}$ domain with $\alpha, \beta \in (0,1]$.
 Let $2 < p, q < \infty$ and $1< r,s < \infty$, and assume that $v$, $F$ and $g$ are a velocity field and two force terms as in Definition \ref{def:fluid_intro} such that